Featured image: My cockpit (right) and my son’s Overpower kids’ rig (left)

 Sim racing rigs (or “sim racing cockpits” – the chassis upon which you mount all of your racing simulator gear) come in many shapes and sizes, with a huge variety of choices in terms of build quality, strength, rigidity, material and of course, price.

 Whether you’re searching for your first sim racing cockpit or upgrading your racing simulator setup, this guide covers everything from basic rigs to professional-grade sim racing frames.
-I’ve tested these setups in my home sim room (office!), putting each racing sim through intense testing to help you make the best choice for your needs and budget.
+I’ve tested these setups in my home sim room (office!), putting each racing sim through assembly and user testing to help you make the best choice for your needs and budget.

 It is possible to buy a sim racing rig as a separate unit or as part of a cockpit bundle package with a seat, and plenty of other accessories too.